worthingtonjg/healthyagainfoundation/_posts/2016-07-21-Diabetic-Super-Food-Whey-Protein.md

 I normally use the Whey Protein shake in the morning as part of, or in replacement of breakfast.
 And then sometimes I use it just before or just after my strength training workout.
 It just depends on when is most convenient.

+Here is how I prepare mine:

-- 100% Premium Gold Whey Protein
+- 1 Scoop of 100% Premium Gold Whey Protein
 - I mix it with unsweetened almond milk, which only has 30 calories.
-- I mix in healthy portion of Cinnamon
+- I mix in healthy portion of [Cinnamon](/Diabetic-Super-Food-Cinnamon/)
-- I also add [Flax Seed](Diabetic-Super-Food-Flax-Seed/) and [Chia seed](Diabetic-Super-Food-ChiaSeed/)
+- I also add [Flax Seed](/Diabetic-Super-Food-Flax-Seed/) and [Chia seed](/Diabetic-Super-Food-Chia-Seed/)

+I strongly suggest you get a shaker bottle.
+Shaking the protien drink works much better than stirring.

 ### Benefits I've seen